-The 600 MWe reactor is equipped with two physically independent shutdown systems.
-These systems are designed to be both functionally different and geometrically separate.
-These differences are achieved by using vertically oriented mechanical shutoff rods in one system and horizontally oriented liquid poison injection nozzles in the second system.
+- The CANDU-6 reactor is equipped with two physically independent shutdown systems. - These systems are designed to be both functionally different and geometrically separate. - The differences are achieved by using vertically oriented mechanical shutoff rods in the first system and horizontally oriented liquid poison injection nozzles in the second system.